Defining Algorithms

 • Script: the Python script executed when the algorithm is computed.

-• Outputs: the algorithm result definition, and used by the algorithm binding to select a specific output.
+• Outputs: the algorithm result used by algorithm binding, for instance, into Insight Metrics to select a specific output.

 This feature is available for the following modules:

-VALUE-ADDED DIGITAL SERVICES, SMART AFTER SALES & ADVANCED SERVICES, SMART SPARE PARTS & CONSUMABLES
+VALUE-ADDED DIGITAL SERVICES, CONNECTED FIELD SERVICES, SMART SPARE PARTS & CONSUMABLES

 Creating a custom Algorithm